 If anything can turn a midnight feeding into a (somewhat) luxurious experience, it’s the right glider rocker.
 As opposed to traditional rocking chairs, gliders have seats that move forward and backward, with some models even made to swivel or recline.
 Generally, they offer a smoother, more comfortable ride.
 “The key to a good glider is that it’s comfortable enough to play host to constant late-night feedings and endless rocking sessions (often coupled with podcast-listening or mindless Instagram scrolling),” says Ariane Goldman, the founder of maternitywear line HATCH Collection.
-To find the best glider rockers, we spoke to Goldman and seven other baby-gear experts and parents.
-Below, their ten favorites, which cover almost every décor style and budget.
+To find the best glider rockers, I spoke to Goldman and 11 other baby-gear experts and parents.
+And as a mom of two young kids myself, I included my personal pick (and review) as well.
+Below are our 12 favorites — plus a couple rocking chairs for good measure — which cover almost every décor style and budget.

 Best overall glider rocker

 Movement: Gliding base, with optional swivel | Accessories: Lumbar pillow, optional gliding ottoman | Style: Customizable/made to order | Safety: GREENGUARD Gold Certified